AlfonsoFilho/match-toy/README.md

 .with('true, "text", { a: 1 }, [true, true]') // sequence of mixed values
 ```
 #### Bind
 The bind pattern assigns the matched value to a variable.
-Naming variables can be done by lowercase letters or words only.
 ```javascript
 // Bind any value to variable 'x'
 .with('x')